Formic acid: Natural occurrence

-In nature, formic acid is found in most ants and in stingless bees of the genus Oxytrigona.
+Formic acid, which has a pungent, penetrating odor, is found naturally in insects, weeds, fruits and vegetables, and forest emissions.
+It appears in most ants and in stingless bees of the genus Oxytrigona.
 Wood ants from the genus Formica can spray formic acid on their prey or to defend the nest.
 The puss moth caterpillar (Cerura vinula) will spray it as well when threatened by predators.
 It is also found in the trichomes of stinging nettle (Urtica dioica).
-Apart from that, this acid is incorporated in many fruits such as pineapple (0.21mg per 100g), apple (2mg per 100g) and kiwi (1mg per 100g), as well as in many vegetables, namely onion (45mg per 100g), eggplant (1.34 mg per 100g) and, in extremely low concentrations, cucumber (0.11mg per 100g).
+Apart from that, this acid is incorporated in many fruits such as pineapple (0.21 mg per 100 g), apple (2 mg per 100 g) and kiwi (1 mg per 100 g), as well as in many vegetables, namely onion (45 mg per 100 g), eggplant (1.34 mg per 100 g) and, in extremely low concentrations, cucumber (0.11 mg per 100 g).
 Formic acid is a naturally occurring component of the atmosphere primarily due to forest emissions.

 History

-Some alchemists and naturalists were aware that ant hills give off an acidic vapor as early as the 15th century.
+As early as the 15th century, some alchemists and naturalists were aware that ant hills give off an acidic vapor.
 The first person to describe the isolation of this substance (by the distillation of large numbers of ants) was the English naturalist John Ray, in 1671.
 Ants secrete the formic acid for attack and defense purposes.
 Formic acid was first synthesized from hydrocyanic acid by the French chemist Joseph Gay-Lussac.
 In 1855, another French chemist, Marcellin Berthelot, developed a synthesis from carbon monoxide similar to the process used today.

 Formic acid was long considered a chemical compound of only minor interest in the chemical industry.
-In the late 1960s, however, significant quantities became available as a byproduct of acetic acid production.
+In the late 1960s, significant quantities became available as a byproduct of acetic acid production.
 It now finds increasing use as a preservative and antibacterial in livestock feed.

 Properties

 Formic acid is a colorless liquid having a pungent, penetrating odor at room temperature, comparable to the related acetic acid.
-Formic acid is about ten times stronger than acetic acid.
+Formic acid is about ten times stronger of an acid than acetic acid; its (logarithmic) dissociation constant (pKa) is 3.745, compared to the pKa of 4.756 for acetic acid.

 It is miscible with water and most polar organic solvents, and is somewhat soluble in hydrocarbons.
 In hydrocarbons and in the vapor phase, it consists of hydrogen-bonded dimers rather than individual molecules.
 Owing to its tendency to hydrogen-bond, gaseous formic acid does not obey the ideal gas law.
 Solid formic acid, which can exist in either of two polymorphs, consists of an effectively endless network of hydrogen-bonded formic acid molecules.
-Formic acid forms a high-boiling azeotrope with water (22.4%).
+Formic acid forms a high-boiling azeotrope with water (107.3 °C; 77.5% formic acid).
 Liquid formic acid tends to supercool.